 Now that we have explored some of the KPIs we can track, we need to dig deeper and see how to track them.
 You'll need the right tools, process, and people.

 Track maintenance KPIs easily

 Your three main weapons for measuring maintenance KPIs are tools, processes, and people.
 Tools help capture the data points and calculate the metrics.
 Processes turn these data points into insights that help you create strategies.
 Finally, people help run the tools, execute the processes, and implement the strategies.

 In order to make this all happen, you'll need an efficient way to collect, store, and leverage data.
-You'll need maintenance management software.
+You'll need cmms software.
 The software also helps automate work orders, notifications, and report, improving your processes and leading to better decision-making.
 If you're interested in KPIs (and you have to be if you're interested in setting and hitting maintenance goals), now's the time to start talking with maintenance management software providers.